Suzanne Valadon: Artist

 Valadon was an acclaimed painter of her time, well-respected and championed by contemporaries such as Edgar Degas and Pierre-Auguste Renoir.
 She was admitted to professional associations and her works were admitted to juried exhibitions.
 She lived a bohemian life with rebellious vision.

 Valadon's earliest surviving signed and dated work is a self-portrait from 1883, drawn in charcoal and pastel.
 She produced mostly drawings between 1883 and 1893, and began painting in 1892.
 Her first models were family members, especially her son, mother, and niece.

 Valadon began painting full-time in 1896.
 She painted still lifes, portraits, flowers, and landscapes that are noted for their strong composition and vibrant colors.
 She was, however, best known for her candid female nudes.
-Her work attracted attention partly because, by painting unidealized nudes, she upset the social norms of the time that were created by male artists.
+Her work attracted attention partly because, by painting unidealized nudes, she upset the social norms of the time that had been created by male artists.

 Her earliest known female nude was executed in 1892.
 In 1895, the art dealer Paul Durand-Ruel exhibited a group of twelve etchings by Valadon that show women in various stages of their toilettes.
 Later, she regularly showed at Galerie Bernheim-Jeune in Paris.
-Valadon was first accepted as an exhibitor in the Salon de la Nationale in 1894 which is notable since competition for acceptance was fierce.
+Valadon was the first woman painter accepted as an exhibitor in the Salon de la Nationale in 1894, which is notable since competition for acceptance was fierce.

-She exhibited in the Salon d'Automne from 1909, in the Salon des Independants from 1911, and in the Salon des Femmes Artistes Modernes during 1933-1938.
+She exhibited in the Salon d'Automne from 1909, in the Salon des Independants from 1911, and in the Salon des Femmes Artistes Modernes from 1933 to 1938.
 Notably, Degas was the first person to purchase drawings from her, and he introduced her to other collectors, including Paul Durand-Ruel and Ambroise Vollard.
 Degas also taught her the skill of soft-ground etching.

-After her marriage to the well-to-do banker Paul Mousis, in 1896 Valadon became a full-time painter.
+After her 1895 marriage to the well-to-do banker Paul Mousis, Valadon became a full-time painter the following year.
 She made a shift from drawing to painting in 1909.
 Her first large oils for the Salon related to sexual pleasures and they were some of the first examples in modern painting with a man being an object of desire by a woman similar to that idealized treatment of women by male artists.
 These notable Salon paintings include Adam and Eve (Adam et Eve) (1909), Joy of Life (La Joie de vivre) (1911), and Casting the Net (Lancement du filet) (1914).
 In her lifetime, Valadon produced approximately 273 drawings, 478 paintings, and 31 etchings, excluding pieces given away or destroyed.